Wondering which golf launch monitor is right for you?

-But on the flipside, many tests (such as this one from National Club Golfer) have found that GCQuad beats TrackMan when it comes to club data (think path, strike location etc).
+But on the flipside, many tests have found that GCQuad beats TrackMan when it comes to club data (think path, strike location etc).
 Why?
 Because TrackMan can’t actually see the clubface at impact, whereas GCQuad (due to it’s 4 camera setup) can.
 This battle goes to GCQuad.

 So at the moment, we’re looking at a score draw.
 The question becomes, what are you losing on distance accuracy?
 And is it a deal breaker?

-Well, in National Club Golfer’s testing, GCQuad was within 2 yards of TrackMan on a 6 iron, and within 5 yards (max) with driver.
+Well, in tests, the GCQuad was within 2 yards of TrackMan on a 6 iron, and within 5 yards (max) with driver.
 For illustration purposes, let’s go with a driver swing speed of 110mph.

 That would give us a 284 yard total with driver, and 180 yards of carry with a 6 iron (see our golf club distance guide here).